GracianMaseko/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 printf "%x\n" $DECIMAL: prints a number with two decimal places, followed by a new line.
 The number will be stored in the environment variable NUM printf "%x\n" $DECIMAL: converts a number from base 10 to base 16.
 The number in base 10 is stored in the environment variable DECIMAL.
-The script should display the number in base 16, followed by a new line.
+The script should display the number in base 16, followed by a new line. tr A-Za-z N-ZA-Mn-za-m: encodes and decodes text using the rot13 encryption.
+Assume ASCII. >> README.md